eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 * `/publet/james/mailsettings.html`

 The first one is intended for the admin users as it exposes all available settings.
-The second one includes a widget for managing aliases for the current user and his fetchmail accounts.
+The second one includes a widget for managing aliases for the current user, his fetchmail accounts and his sieve filter script.

 If you look at the source of the templates (just use the extension `page`), you'll see that all widgets are provided by JQuery plugins.
 That makes it very easy to create your own